Grade 7 content can easily be adapted up or down.

 Print copies of the individual encounters in the Peril in Pinebrook adventure.
 Students can take turns as the Dungeon Master (DM for short.
 They're like a referee.) for each encounter.
 The game is scripted for the DMs to reduce confusion and anxiety.

-After every encounter, students will work with their group but complete their own version of the D&D Paragraph Writing graphic organizer.
+After every encounter, students can work with their group but they need to complete their own version of the D&D Paragraph Writing graphic organizer.
 A new copy of the document for EACH encounter.

 Once the game is complete, students will take the content from all their D&D Paragraph Writing documents and collate it into a single document.